Although Graham Lee might not approve, I occasionally use the singleton pattern, particularly for managing access to my data models.

 }

 Note that with this approach, you need to be sure to set the mock instance to nil at the end of your test.
-OCMocks are autoreleased, so if the test case still has a reference to the released version, you’ll get an EXC_BAD_ACCESS error the next time [NSNotificationCenter defaultCenter] is called.
-A good place to do that is in your tearDown method, so it’s set back to nil after each test.
+OCMocks are autoreleased, so if the test case still has a reference to the released version, you’ll get an EXC_BAD_ACCESS error the next time [NSNotificationCenter defaultCenter]

 Making the mock available to other tests